 Grade #1: Grade Your Net Worth

-To calculate your net worth, you need to figure out all your assets (things like your home, cash in the bank, and value of your jewelry), minus all of your liabilities (things like student loan debt, home mortgage, etc.).
+To calculate your net worth (why it might be important to track your net worth), you need to figure out all your assets (things like your home, cash in the bank, and value of your jewelry), minus all of your liabilities (things like student loan debt, home mortgage, etc.).

 Associate each of your accounts – bank accounts, investments, retirement funds, as well as loans/student loans/home mortgage accounts/etc. – and it will pull all of your information into one dashboard for you to give you an overall net worth.